apache/jena-site/README.md

 The `Jenkinsfile` was contributed in https://github.com/apache/jena-site/pull/17 (July 2020).

-Steps to do to setup the Jenkins job:
+Steps to set up the Jenkins job:

 * Create a new multibranch pipeline (e.g. 'Jena_Site').